jpcroc/NDM/docs/BASIC_RUNS.md

 lpcony = .FALSE.
 T: the relaxation is allowed only along the  Y  axis
 lpconz = .FALSE.
 T:  the relaxation is allowed only along the  Z axis
 lpcube=.false. !
 T: volume relaxation only (a cube remains a cube).
+sigstop= 0.05 kbar is tbe consergence criterion for stress.

 ### NPT
 Combine lpr and a cst temperature algo.
 Any combination should work (hopefully).